Dinosaur Ridge: Dinosaur Ridge Trail

 Pedestrian & bike only access to Dinosaur Ridge, Colorado.
 Visitors may also choose to take a guided bus tour.

-The outdoor exhibits are located along a closed section of West Alameda Ave.
+The outdoor exhibits are located along a closed section of West Alameda Parkway.
 This trail follows a paved closed road that climbs about 700 ft from the main visitor center to the high point along the ridge backbone.
 The walk is about 2 mi round-trip, taking approximately 1 1/2 to 2 hours.
 The Exhibit Hall is near the main visitor center and a fully guided bus tour is available.